lachlandeer/lachlandeer.github.io/content/publication/r-u-okay/index.md

 publication_short: ""
 publication_types:
 - "3"
-publishDate: "2024-03-25T00:00:00Z"
+publishDate: "2025-01-17T00:00:00Z"
 slides: ""
-summary: Investigates the effectiveness of R U Okay?
-Day on suicide and mental health.
+summary: Investigates the effectiveness of the R U Okay?
+Day campaign on mental health, healthcare utilization and suicide.
 tags:
 - Working Paper
 title: Are You Okay?
 The Effect of a National Peer-based Support Campaign on Mental Wellbeing and Suicide